Back to Home Page

 Denied land, employment, foreign communication and assistance, and subjected to an unfamiliar hot subtropical climate, the exiles were suffering disease and malnutrition, and hundreds were dying.
 Facing potential annihilation, their salvation materialized somewhat unexpectedly on April 1, 1898 in the form of a decree or directive from the tsarist government giving them permission to emigrate to a new country, but only as we shall see, on certain terms.
 What finally inspired this "act of human kindness" is not certain as there were a number of appeals or petitions made on their behalf to the imperial government for clemency just before that time.
 The uncertainty of the precise role of two Russian empresses in this matter has also perpetuated additional confusion, and in that sense, even Pierre Berton may have had it wrong.

 The first specific request from the Doukhobors themselves for permission to emigrate, if they were not otherwise granted exemption from military service, is found in a letter penned in 1896 by Doukhobor leader, Peter V. Verigin, then in Siberian exile, to the young new Empress Alexandra Feodorovna.
 A copy of this letter appears in the Appendix of V. Tchertkoff's book, Christian Martyrdom in Russia, albeit with a footnote to say it was placed in the hands of two court ladies, and its ultimate delivery to the empress herself was uncertain.
 (Link) The English Quakers (Society of Friends) also appealed to her husband, the Emperor, Tsar Nicholas II in 1897.
-And undoubtedly, the publicity in the British press generated by Leo Tolstoy, Vladimir Tchertkoff and other supporters in England had a great deal to do with it.
+And undoubtedly, the publicity in the British press generated by the appeals of Leo Tolstoy, Vladimir Tchertkoff and other supporters in England, had a great deal to do with it.

 From "The Doukhobors", Woodcock and Avakumovic – 1968, pg.
 117